Azure/eno/docs/inputs.md

 # Inputs

-Eno supports passing any Kubernetes resources to synthesizers as inputs.
+Eno supports passing Kubernetes resources to synthesizers as inputs.

 Synthesizers can expose `refs` like: